On the distribution of Satake parameters for Siegel modular forms: Introduction

 The key technical tools used in \cite{KST}, namely, Kitaoka's formula and Sugano's formula, are not yet available when $n>2$.
 Nevertheless, we can apply two simple ideas to treat the higher rank case.
 The first is to use a Hecke operator as a test function in the relative trace formula to derive a Petersson formula for $\GSp(2n)$ whose spectral side involves two Fourier coefficients (as usual) with the additional inclusion of a Satake parameter.
 In this way we can access the Satake parameters directly without the use of Sugano's formula.
-In order to project onto the holomorphic cusp forms of weight $\k$, we use a certain matrix coefficient of the weight $\k$ holomorphic discrete series of $\GSp(2n,\R)$ as the archimedean component of our test function.
+In order to project onto the holomorphic cusp forms of weight $\k$, we use a certain matrix coefficient of the weight $\k$ holomorphic discrete series $\pi_\k$ of $\GSp(2n,\R)$ as the archimedean component of our test function.
 This function is computed explicitly in the Appendix (Theorem \ref{mcthm}).

 The second idea is to take the limit of the kernel function before integrating.
 This allows us to avoid computing or estimating all but a few of the orbital integrals that show up on the geometric side.
-The result is an asymptotic Petersson formula with only a finite sum on the geometric side (Theorem \ref{A}).\footnote[2]{After this paper was written, we became aware of \cite{KST2}, in which a similar idea is applied to classical Poincar\'e series.}
+The result is an asymptotic Petersson formula with only a finite sum on the geometric side (Theorem \ref{A}).\footnote[2]{After this paper was written, we became aware of \cite{KST2}, in which a similar idea is applied to classical Siegel Poincar\'e series to obtain an analog of Theorem \ref{S=1} for $\k\to\infty$.} In the simplest case where the Hecke operator is trivial, it is given as follows (see \S \ref{S1}, where notation is explained in detail).